Skip to navigation Skip to content

 • Depending on the type of visa held and their circumstances, the customer may also have entitlement to some assistance looking for work.
 See Employment services for visa holders

 • Payments using an international agreement.
-Generally this only applies to Age Pension, Disability Support Pension (DSP) in limited circumstances and Carer Payment (CP)
+Generally, this only applies to Age Pension, Disability Support Pension (DSP) in limited circumstances and Carer Payment (CP)

-• if a person is not residentially qualified for any social security payments because they do not hold the required legal residence (for example they are a non-protected SCV holder) but they have a child who is an Australian citizen or permanent visa holder, they may be eligible to claim SpB for the child.
+• is not residentially qualified for any social security payments because they do not hold the required legal residence (for example they are a non-protected SCV holder) but they have a child who is an Australian citizen, permanent visa holder or holder of a certain temporary visa that qualify customers for some payments, they may be eligible to claim SpB for the child.
 See Special Benefit (SpB) for Australian Citizen Child (ACC) and Australian permanent resident children